wesbos/es6-articles/36 - Chaining Promises + Flow Control.md

 Let's step through all of that new code.

 We create our `hydrateAuthor` function that takes in the `post`.
 We create a new `Promise`, where we find the `author`.
 If there is an `author`, then we `hydrateAuthor` on our post object, which adds the `author` object to the `post`.
-Otherwise, it's rejected.
+Otherwise, the promise is rejected.

 On the end of the function, I've removed the initial `console.log`, because we don't really need it anymore, We're also going to see a `catch` for error handling.
 If there is an error thrown in anytime, we should be able to show the error, and allow us to debug it.

-If we run that in the console, you'll see that we get the is `hydrateAuthor` version of the post.
+If we run that in the console, you'll see that we get the `hydrateAuthor` version of the post.
 Our `author` is an object that contains the `bio`, `name`, and `twitter` for whichever author wrote the post.

 The `catch` allows us to find errors, too.
 If we run `getPostById`, we'll see an error that no post was found.
 Similarily, if we have a typo for an author's name, we get the error, 'Cannot find the author'.